 - Using reusable water bottles and real dishes and cutlery instead of disposables will not only greatly benefit the environment, but also your wallet!

 - From trash to treasure.
 Repurpose your stuff – have you ever tried to turn old tires into flower beds or swings?
 Old jars as vases or cookie tins as bird feeding houses?
 The only way is UP-cycling!
+On the photo, you can see how a Deer Lake resident repurposed old stuff into a real Newfoundland ugly stick!

 - You are the leader of change!
 Shop consciously – plan ahead, buy only what you need and think about the impact of packaging when shopping.